rrnyquist/ebenezer/_Scripture/ESV/48_Galatians.md

 I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me. ^0220

-I do not nullify the grace of God, for if righteousness were through the law, then Christ died for no purpose. ^0221
+I do not nullify the grace of God, for if justification were through the law, then Christ died for no purpose. ^0221

 O foolish Galatians!
 Who has bewitched you?
 It was before your eyes that Jesus Christ was publicly portrayed as crucified. ^0301

-Let me ask you only this : Did you receive the Spirit by works of the law or by hearing with faith? ^0302
+Let me ask you only this: Did you receive the Spirit by works of the law or by hearing with faith? ^0302

 Are you so foolish?
 Having begun by the Spirit, are you now being perfected by the flesh? ^0303

-Did you suffer so many things in vain — if indeed it was in vain? ^0304
+Did you suffer so many things in vain--if indeed it was in vain? ^0304

-Does he who supplies the Spirit to you and works miracles among you do so by works of the law, or by hearing with faith — ^0305
+Does he who supplies the Spirit to you and works miracles among you do so by works of the law, or by hearing with faith-- ^0305

 just as Abraham believed God, and it was counted to him as righteousness? ^0306